I grew up without a mom.

 My mom – gentle, poetic, and kind – battled debilitating mental illness for her entire life.

-My memories include my little sister and me tucking her into bed during the middle of the day, not the other way around.
+My memories include my little sister and me tucking her into bed during the middle of the day, wondering why our mom wasn't tucking us to sleep at night.

 She was severely depressed.
 I didn't know this until I was in my teens.